openid/fapi/fapi-2_0-attacker-model.md

 Note: Most attacks that are exclusive to this kind of attacker can be defended against by using transport layer protection like TLS.

-## Attacker at the authorization endpoint : A3a - read authorization request
+## Attacker at the authorization endpoint: A3a - read authorization request

 The capabilities of the web attacker, but can also read the authorization request sent in the front channel from a user's browser to the authorization